AonCyberLabs/Docker-Secure-Deployment-Guidelines/README.md

   </tr>
   <tr>
     <td valign="top">Security Audits</td>
-    <td><p align="justify">Perform regular security audit of your host system and containers to identify mis-configuration or vulnerabilities that could expose your system to compromise.</p></td>
+    <td><p align="justify">Perform regular security audits of your host system and containers to identify mis-configuration or vulnerabilities that could expose your system to compromise.</p></td>
   </tr>
 </table>